-Energy consumption, agriculture, forestation and CO2 emission nexus: an application to OECD countries
+Energy consumption, agriculture, forestation and CO2 emission nexus: An application to OECD countries

 Saroja Selvanathan, Maneka Savithri Jayasinghe, Eliyathamby A. Selvanathan, Syed Ali Abbas, Md Sayed Iftekhar